Google Pixel: Pixel Watch 4

+Pixel Watch 5

+The Pixel Watch 5 is a fifth-generation wearable made by Google, announced in August 2026.

 Accessories

 Pixel Buds

 At Google's October 2017 hardware event, a set of wireless earbuds were unveiled alongside the Pixel 2 smartphones.
 The earbuds are designed for phones running Android Marshmallow or higher, and work with Google Assistant.
 In addition to audio playback and answering calls, the earbuds support translation in 40 languages through Google Translate.
-The earbuds are able to auto pair with the Pixel 2 with the help of the Google Assistant and "Nearby".
+The earbuds can auto-pair with the Pixel 2 with the help of the Google Assistant and "Nearby".
 The Pixel Buds are available in the colors Just Black, Clearly White and Kinda Blue.
-The earbuds have a battery capacity of 120 mAh while the charging case that comes with the Pixel Buds have a battery capacity of 620 mAh.
+The earbuds have a battery capacity of 120 mAh, while the charging case that comes with the Pixel Buds have a battery capacity of 620 mAh.
 The earbuds are priced at $159.

 A second generation of Pixel Buds were released in 2020, omitting the cord between the two earbuds.
 In June 2021, a mid-range variant of the second-generation earbuds were released as the Pixel Buds A-Series.

 At the 2022 Google I/O event, an enhanced version of the second-generation earbuds was announced and later released in May 2022, as the Pixel Buds Pro, which featured Active Noise Cancellation mode, transparency mode, and spatial audio (added in a subsequent software update).
 The "Pro" earbuds are priced at $199.

 At Google's 2025 Made by Google event, the Pixel Buds 2a were announced.